xcooper865-dev/DeliShop/README.md

-order conformatio screen which shows what you order
+order conformation screen which shows what you order

 ![New Note](https://github.com/user-attachments/assets/aa780e88-55ac-46d6-a458-627400357b71)